telee/NeopBlog-RSS-Generator/README.md

 ## Showing ##

-When the url `index.php?blog=www.joyneop.com` is 	being requested, `index.php` will fetch data from database and and expose the posts as RSS format.
+When the url `index.php?blog=www.joyneop.com` is 	being requested, `index.php` will fetch data from database and and expose the posts in RSS format.